Jason BloombergJune 14, 2019

 As 5G and its various protocols roll out, latency will become an even greater concern than it is today—and thus, edge computing is barely at the early stages of exploding on the networking scene.

-The Increasing Importance of SD-WAN
+The Increasing Importance of an Edge Computing Platform

 Given these multiple intertwining disruptions—IoT, edge computing, AI, and 5G—it can be difficult to visualize where the overall technology landscape is heading.
 However, the one thread that ties all these trends together is the network.

 With edge computing, we have far more places we’re likely to want to perform compute-intensive tasks, and with IoT and soon 5G, the data sources for those tasks will proliferate beyond imagination.

 Keeping all this innovation running is the network, which must now be inherently software-defined end-to-end.
 No longer do we have the luxury of archaic abstractions like LANs and WANs.